 PICK ONE STORE TO DO YOUR BLACK FRIDAY SHOPPING

 This is hard, because you might like one item at one store, and another item at another store.
-But odds are, those hot items will go FAST so you will most likely end up with nothing if you try to skirt from store to store.
+But odds are, those hot items will go FAST so you will most likely end up with nothing if you try to run from store to store.
 Pick the store that overall has the best deals (for what you need), or has the one item that you can't live without.
-Once you pick the store, sign up for their email list, “Like” them on Facebook, download their app, etc. This will let you stay up to date and get bonus coupons and deals.
+Once you pick the store, sign up for their email list, “Like” them on Facebook or Instagram, download their app, etc. This will let you stay up to date and get bonus coupons and deals.

 Also, be sure to use Shopkick when you're shopping!
 You'll get kicks just for walking into most stores, which add up and allow you to redeem gift cards once you reach a certain amount.
-Use THIS link to sign up and download the app.
+Use THIS Shopkick link to sign up and download the app.
 You'll get $5 when you use the code FCF and take your first action in 7 days!

 LOOK BEYOND THE DOORBUSTERS